 Tax Reporting Rules: IRC Section 6050W

-The second criterion is an exception in Vermont and Massachusetts.
-There the threshold is lower, irrespective of the number of transactions.
+As mentioned above, it is important to note that the second criterion is an exception in Massachusetts and Vermont.
+Why?
+Because there the threshold is lower, irrespective of the number of transactions.

-Here’s an example.
 Suppose you made $40,000 worth of transactions on PayPal in one year but only 150 transactions total (as processed by PayPal).
-In this case, you would not receive a tax form from PayPal (except in a couple of states); but you are still required to report any taxable income you earn through these platforms on your income tax return.
+In this situation, you would not (with the exception of a few states) get a tax form from PayPal.
+However, you would still need to record any taxable income you received through these sites on your income tax return.

 Are personal payments included in the criteria of IRC Section 6050W?